US lifts travel ban on Chad - Journal du Cameroun

 The travel restrictions will be officially terminated on April 13.

-The central African country’s government, which the US calls a “critical” partner in fighting terrorism, had expressed astonishment in September last year when the US unexpectedly added it to a five other mainly-Muslim countries that the Trump administration place under a travel ban.
+The central African country’s government, which the US calls a “critical” partner in fighting terrorism, had expressed astonishment in September last year when the US unexpectedly added it to a list of five other mainly-Muslim countries under a travel ban.

 Critics say the ban — first declared in January 2017 without Chad on the list — targeted Muslim travelers, pointing to President Donald Trump’s campaign promises to ban Muslims from coming to the United States.

-DHS has always maintained that the ban focused on getting countries to improve information on their citizens and cooperation on travel databases, to meet US security standards.
+The Department of Homeland Security has maintained that the ban focused on getting countries to improve information on their citizens and cooperation on travel databases, to meet US security standards.

 They said it sets an example for other countries on the list, which include Iran, Libya, Syria, Somalia, Yemen, and North Korea.